-Please complete each of the following steps by at least two business days prior to course commencement.
+Please complete each of the following steps by at leat two business days prior to course commencement.

 What to prepare

 - A fast Internet connection – please test this as per the instructions below.

 - Front facing video camera – suitable for video conferencing throughout the course.
 If you have a separate webcam, place this as close to the top centre of your screen as possible.

-- A space with minimal background noice and no interruptions
+- A space with minimal background noise and no interruptions.

 - A suitable headset or microphone-enabled earbuds.
-If wireless, it is particularly important to test that this connects to your device when you test your audio.
+If wireless, it is particularly important to have this well charged and test that it works prior to course commencement.

 - A second display – this will allow you to keep both Miro and video visible at the same time without switching or compromising the size of each window.

 Test your Internet speed

-The minimum requirement is a reliable Internet service with a consistent minimum speed of 1.5 Mbps both download and upload with a ping speed of less than 20 ms.
+The minimum requirement is a reliable Internet service with a consistent minimum speed of 1.5 Mbps both download and upload with a ping latency of less than 20 ms.

 Use an Internet Speed test service (Links to an external site.) to check your speed at a similar time of day to our sessions.
-If you find that it is below this minimum, please contact us immediately via [email protected] so that we do a test call with you and discuss options.

 Just as you would expect to be able to see all others in an in-person classroom at all times, in a virtual classroom you are expected to be visible at all times through always on video.
 For this we will be using Zoom.

 If you do not have Zoom installed on your computer, please download and install the Zoom App (Links to an external site.).